Home|Nintex Blog|5 long-term workflow automation benefits

 Workflow automation is already solving this problem.

 Hospitals can utilize workflows that trigger when a nurse enters the drug information for billing.
-After that, the workflow sends a notification directly to the doctor’s phone to confirm or deny the dosage on the spot.
+After that, the workflow sends a notification directly to the doctor’s phone to confirm or deny dosage on the spot.
 Administrative and nursing staff don’t need to spend time away from patients, doctors have more freedom, and the whole system is faster.

-In the long-term, doctors and nurses hone their skills with patients and waste less time on administrative work.
-(Here are some other benefits of workflow automation for healthcare organizations.)
+In the long term, doctors and nurses hone their skills with patients and waste less time on administrative work.
+Here are some other benefits of workflow automation for healthcare organizations.

-4. Reduces Cost
+4. Cost reduction

-Reducing costs can take different forms.
-Workflow automation can result in greater productivity and throughput from existing team members, for example customer-facing workflows that used to take hours to complete now only take minutes, allowing room for company growth without having to hire more headcount.
+For example, customer-facing workflows that used to take hours to complete now only take minutes, allowing room for company growth without having to hire more headcount.

 Legal could automate sales contracts, finance could automate PTO requests and HR could automate employee onboarding.
 There are dozens of potential workflows in each and every department of an organization.